Western Hognose Snake Care Sheet

 Female Western hognoses can grow to a maximum size just short of 3 feet, with a weight that normally does not exceed 800 grams.
 Males are somewhat smaller, averaging between 14 to 24 inches.

 Western hognoses may live up to 18 years in captivity.

 Western Hognose Snake Caging

 A Western hognose does require a secure cage, even though it is not as adept at escape as other snakes.
-A plastic, 5-gallon terrarium with a secure lid is ideal for a hatchling.
-These are inexpensive and widely available at most pet stores that sell reptile supplies.
+A plastic, 5-gallon reptile terrarium with a secure lid is ideal for a hatchling.
+These are inexpensive and widely available at most pet stores or reptile shops online that sell reptile supplies.
 An adult Western hognose can be kept in a 20-gallon aquarium set up.
 The Western hognose is a ground-dwelling species, so opt for an enclosure with a greater amount of floor space; height is not as important.

 If housing several specimens, it can be more economical to use large, clear, plastic shoe or sweater boxes, the size of which depends on the size of the animals.
 I normally use three different sizes: 5-liter boxes for established hatchlings, 30-quart boxes for adult males and 40-quart boxes for adult females.
 Shoe and sweater boxes should have ample ventilation, especially in more humid regions, which can be achieved by drilling holes into them.